 Singapore

 Emily Lim-Leh writes children’s books and family devotionals for Our Daily Bread Ministries.
 “Since I started writing for children, I’ve realized that children’s books can be such valuable hope-sellers and adults should read them too!”
 Emily says.
-In addition to serving as MAI-Asia’s communications coordinator, Emily is on the Board of Epworth Community Services, a social services agency working with disadvantaged children, at-risk youth and their families.
+In addition to serving as MAI-Asia’s Communications Coordinator and Treasurer, Emily is on the Board of Epworth Community Services, a social services agency working with disadvantaged children, at-risk youth and their families.

 Emily has been involved in working committees for two LittWorlds in Singapore and the inaugural LittAsia in 2024.
 “I hope through these training conferences, we have helped provide opportunities for participants to connect, refresh and have helpful takeaways for their writing and publishing ministry work,” she says.